-To ensure that the cookies are being blocked, and added when the consent is recorded, you can use your the developer console of your user.
+To ensure that the cookies are blocked, and added when the consent is recorded, you can use your the developer console of your user.
 First, load your website after clearing all the current cookies on the browser, or checking from a private browser window.
 After the site has been loaded, check the developer console if any cookies have been set.

 Follow the steps to identify cookies set on the browser for Chrome: